When you hear the terms “pain medicine” or “pain management,” you might think of prescriptions and medicines.

 - Physical therapy.
 Physical therapy and exercises to strengthen targeted areas of your body can help to relieve pain.
 UPMC’s chronic pain management program offers physical therapy and occupational therapy clinics so that you’ll receive the proper therapies to treat your chronic pain.

-- Psychotherapy.
-UPMC’s Pain Medicine program also includes pain psychologists who can help you learn to cope with your pain and improve how you function with it.
+- Mental health care.
+UPMC Pain Management also includes pain psychologists and psychiatrists who can help you learn to cope with your pain and improve how you function with it.

-Pain specialists can treat the full spectrum of pain disorders, but they most often treat chronic pain.
-Chronic pain is daily pain lasting at least three months that hasn’t been significantly reduced through other treatments.
+Pain management specialists can treat the full spectrum of pain disorders, but they most often treat chronic pain due to low back pain or arthritis pain, for example.
+Chronic pain is pain occurring daily and lasting at least three months. ’

 At UPMC, pain specialists treat conditions that include: